 The Gossamer Gear G4-20 is a 42-liter frameless backpack that’s fun to use because it’s suitable for so many different types of trips from ultralight thru-hiking and hut-to-hut trekking, to all-day peakbagging adventures and fast-and-light overnights.
 It’s a roll-top backpack making it simpler to use than most of Gossamer Gear’s other packs, with a permanently attached hip belt, and lots of pockets, which distinguishes it from Gossamer Gear’s other frameless backpacks.
 The G4 is heavier than many other frameless backpacks because it has a hip belt, making it a good choice if you prefer one on a backpack but want to shed some gear weight.
 That said, it’s important to understand that the G4-20 is a frameless backpack with a maximum load of 20 to 25 pounds, so you can’t carry as much weight as a similarly sized backpack with an internal frame or frame stays

 Disclosure: Gossamer Gear provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 - Gossamer Gear Mariposa 60 Backpack Review